PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 ## Status

 The active branch is `fb-refactor5`, created from `main` after pull request `#949` merged the complete `fb-refactor4` checkpoint.
-The Goal is active again;
-subsequent work uses coherent commits and pushes without opening another pull request.
+Pull request `#950` currently tracks this branch.
+The Goal is active again; subsequent work uses coherent commits and pushes without opening an additional pull request.

-The latest implementation unit reconnects `LoweringContext` consumer counts to the authoritative `ConversionSession.graph_index`.
-The Session migration had removed the duplicate ONNX scan but left an empty dictionary at the lowering boundary; shared-edge inverse-transpose safety checks now receive the same counts as before the migration without adding a second scan.
+The latest implementation unit closes a lowering-time `LayoutState` handoff gap.
+Tensor creation already registered layout state, but seven subsequent layout mutations in shape-family lowerers changed `TensorIR` directly.
+A rank-three Resize probe demonstrated four logical-layout mismatches immediately before the first post-lowering pass. `LoweringContext.set_tensor_layout()` now updates tensor metadata and the Session-owned state together, and all direct op-builder layout assignments use that boundary.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.